 These trends have been reflected somewhat in public policy in Europe.
 In 2012 the European Union ruled it unethical and illegal to require men to pay higher rates than women for life insurance, on the basis that this amounts to unfair sex discrimination against men (15), in spite of differences in mortality risk resulting in higher mortality rates among men at most points across the life course.

 The changing nature of inequality in life expectancy between men and women is rarely discussed among health inequalities researchers, presumably because it has not been considered to be an inequality resulting from unfair practices or processes.
-We wanted to find out whether: is there evidence that this is a natural difference, or is there evidence that this is a risk-based difference, or something else?
+We wanted to find out whether shaded contour maps, a recently rediscovered method for visualizing Lexis surfaces, can us illuminate the issue: is there evidence that this is a natural difference, or is there evidence that this is a risk-based difference, or something else?

-We hypothesised that this sex difference is a natural / biological difference and sought to test our hypothesis by observing trends over time: have the differences increased, decreased, or remained static over time?
-In this paper we ‘fly a series of kites.’
-None of these can yet easily be tested statistically without making heroic assumptions about “all else being equal”.
-Instead of doing that we try to suggest what the most fruitful future lines of inquiry might be given what we can see today and using new methods of seeing the data.

 Methods

-To see how sex mortality inequalities have varied over time, we used population count and death count data from the Human Mortality Database (HMD).
-The HMD contains these data for 37 separate countries, separately for males and females.
+Population count and death count data from the Human Mortality Database (HMD) The HMD contains these data for 37 separate countries, separately for males and females.
 HMD data are available at a 1 year by 1 year resolution, i.e. population count data and death count data are available for each year of age from newborns up to the age of 110 years, and for largely continuous ranges of years.
-Within the HMD, Sweden has the longest duration of records, with records dating back to 1751.
-France, Denmark, Iceland, Belgium, Norway and England & Wales then have the next oldest available records, stretching back to the first half of the nineteenth century; and the Netherlands, Scotland, Italy, Switzerland, Finland and Scotland have records that date to the second half of the nineteenth century.
-These datasets allow changes in sex mortality differences to be tracked for more than six generations, and provide some longer term historical context to more recent changes.
 The focus within this paper will, however, be on changes that have occurred within the previous fifty years, around two generations, as records from more countries are available over this period (16).

 To see how sex mortality inequalities have changed over time, the ratios of male to female crude mortality rates were calculated for each country, age and year combination, i.e.